 Make the customer feedback experience seamless

-The easier you make things for your customer, the more likely they are to fill out a customer feedback form.
-For instance, when you chat with a customer, make sure that the survey pops up immediately within that chat channel, before they exit.
-That way, it’s easy and top of mind for a customer to reply – they don’t have to switch channels.
-“No one will want to respond to an email from your brand if they’re used to making purchases through your app, or vice versa,” says Staffaroni.
-“If you interact with customers in the channels they choose, they’re more likely to actually respond to you.”
+The easier you make things for your customer, the more likely they are to fill out a feedback form.
+For instance, when you chat with a customer, make sure that survey pops up immediately within that chat channel, before they exit.
+That way, it is easy and top of mind for a customer to reply—they do not have to switch channels.
+“No one will want to respond to an email from your brand if they are used to making purchases through your app or vice versa,” said Staffaroni.
+“If you interact with customers in the channels they choose, they are more likely to actually respond to you.”

 Have consistent rating scales

 When you include more than one question with a rating scale, make sure the scale is consistent from question to question.
-For instance, if a rating of 1 indicates 'very unsatisfied' and a rating of 5 indicates 'very satisfied' for one question, don't change the scale from 1 to 10 for the next question.
-Changing the scale can confuse the consumer and leave you with an answer they didnߴt intend.
-You shouldnߴt preselect any answer in your customer feedback forms either.
-Doing so leads the customer to respond a certain way and is likely to encourage false unhelpful answers.
-You want to appear open to any answer on the customer's terms.
+For instance, if a rating of 1 indicates “very unsatisfied” and a rating of 5 indicates “very satisfied” for one question, do not change the scale from 1 to 10 for the next question.
+Changing the scale can confuse the consumer and leave you with an answer they did not intend.
+You should not preselect any answer in your feedback form, either.
+Doing so leads the customer to respond a certain way and is likely to encourage false, unhelpful answers.
+You want to appear open to any answer on the customer՚s terms.

 Feedback form template

 Use the information you already have about your customers to personalise the process of asking for feedback.
 This can help you achieve greater brand affinity among your customers because they feel a familiarity with your business.

 For example, you might send an email that says, “John, can you help us improve our service by answering some questions about your experience upgrading your account?”